 Physical Active Learning

-At Orchard we firmly believing in keeping children active for a much of the day as possible.
+At Orchard we firmly believing in keeping children active for as much of the day as possible.
 Physical activity is a foundation that underpins policy, decision making and the thinking of staff.

 We introduced Physically Active Learning in September 2019 and Principal Mr Carbutt is part of a group of like-minded Headteachers who are committed to driving PAL in school.